Attempt at Perfecting Non-Relativistic Quantum Mechanics Based on Interaction: Three laws correspond to Newton's three laws

+We believe that the following three laws, in the micro-world discussed in non-relativistic quantum mechanics, correspond to Newton's three laws in classical mechanics.

+The Schr\"{o}dinger equation, that strictly describes a CS with INTs between subsystems or particles, corresponds to Newton's second law.
+The Heisenberg equation and the Feynman path integral often describe a particle or a micro-system in an external field, they must be approximate as similar as the Schr\"{o}dinger equation of one particle.

-We deem that the following three laws in the micro-world correspond to Newton's three laws.
-The Schr\"{o}dinger equation corresponds to Newton's second law.
-When INTs cease, a free particle has a definite energy, momentum and angular momentum, and it is still described formally by the Schr\"{o}dinger equation; this corresponds to Newton's first law, in which a macro-particle is still described formally by Newton's second law under the sum of all forces being zero.
-The modified principle of the superposition of states corresponds to Newton's third law.
+When INTs cease, a free particle has a definite energy, momentum and angular momentum, and it is still described formally by the Schr\"{o}dinger equation, the Heisenberg equation and the Feynman path integral; this corresponds to Newton's first law, in which a macro-particle is still described formally by Newton's second law under the sum of all forces being zero.

+The above modified principle of the superposition of states, that superposed states exist only in CSs with INTs between subsystems and are entangled states with INTs and the conservation laws being restrictive conditions, corresponds to Newton's third law.

-\section{Understanding of typical quantum phenomena}
+\section{Understanding of Typical Quantum Phenomena}